 Breathtaking London views, incredible flavours from Northern China, elegantly arrayed surrounds and a beautiful Wishing Tree, every branch perpetually hung with lucky red wishing cards.
 Hutong at the Shard is both everything that you think it will be, and yet nothing quite like your imagination.

-Disclaimer: We were invited guests of Hutong at the Shard,
+Disclaimer: We were invited guests of Hutong at the Shard (part of the Aqua group)

 but my palette and misuse of ancient Chinese proverbs are all very much my own.